andrew101sanders/FF7RebirthFovChanger/README.md

 ## Other

+Finds:
+- [[["ff7rebirth_.exe" + 0x092A0388] + 0xB8] + 0x40] + 0x470
-Finds [[["ff7rebirth_.exe" + 0x092A0388] + 0xB8] + 0x40] + 0x470, which a the static pointer chain address to the FOV value.
+- [[["ff7rebirth_.exe" + 0x092A0388] + 0xB8] + 0x40] + 0x340
-This pointer chain is the shortest I could find using Cheat Engine's pointer scan feature.
+- [["ff7rebirth_.exe" + 0x090A71E8] + 0x50] + 0x438
+which are some of the static pointer chain addresses to stored fov values.

+WIP: Still working on a generalized camera fov finder.
+There seem to be many types of camera objects (?) that contain their own fov value.
+For example, the three cameras currently referenced in the code don't cover the Sephiroth combat section at the beginning after Zach's section.

+Cheat Engine table included for reference.